 What if my employer fails to pay me overtime or minimum wage?
-Ohio FLSA Attorney
+Ohio FLSA Attorneys

-Our Ohio FLSA Attorney fights for your right to recover unpaid overtime or other wages you are due.
+Our Ohio FLSA Attorneys fight for your right to recover unpaid overtime or other wages you are due.

-As an Ohio FLSA attorney, employees are not always classified as employees and/or paid minimum wage or overtime wages.
+As Ohio FLSA attorneys, employees are not always classified as employees and/or paid minimum wage or overtime wages.
 However, the penalties for unpaid overtime wages are steep.

 The Fair Labor Standards Act (FLSA) mandates that public and private employers compensate non-exempt employees at least federal minimum wage and overtime compensation of one and one-half times their hourly rate for each hour worked in excess of 40 per week.